 How did George’s predecessors inform his outlook on life?

-I started by thinking I could write just about George III and his direct family, but I soon realised that I had to say something about George’s predecessors in order to understand how he defined himself.
+I started by thinking I could write just about King George III and his direct family, but I soon realised that I had to say something about George’s predecessors in order to understand how he defined himself.
 He thought that he could make a clean break from his own family’s history, and had a very conscious sense that he wanted to live differently.

 His grandfather, George II, had a very complex, passionate relationship with his wife, Caroline, but they were at huge odds with their eldest son, Frederick – George III’s father.
 Even now, the rancour and hatred that George and Caroline felt for Frederick is quite shocking.
 So George III definitely had a sense that his grandfather’s family life was somehow wrong and corrupt, that there was something quite damaging about it – both to the humans caught within that world, and to the idea of monarchy itself.